 The best team-building days are those that involve everyone spending time together, sharing an experience or working towards a common goal, but they are not necessarily corporate goals.
 For example, challenging your staff to learn a line dance to perform together at a local bar is likely to create more bonding and camaraderie than a whole day in the conference room ever could.

 Go Beyond the Company Picnic

 Now that we have established that the best team building experiences take place out of the office, where should you go?
-The idea of things like a company picnic are rather dated at this point and for some the idea of this kind of forced socialization is uncomfortable and something they would rather avoid.
+Things like a company picnic are rather dated at this point and for some this kind of forced socialization is uncomfortable and something they would rather avoid.

 Learning and wellness, both emotional and physical, are more closely linked than you might imagine.
 Instead of throwing yet another office party that half of your staff may try to avoid choose something more unique that challenges your team to try new things.
 Ziplining.
 Rock-climbing, or even one of those paint and sip art classes that are so popular at the moment are just a few of the activities you can consider.